goatzillax/esp8266_pir_now/README.md

 Options for adding a buzzer for receiver:

-1. GPIO can sink 20ma, so deadbug a 220ohm resistor in series and connect Buzzer+ to H1 3.3v and Buzzer- to D3.
+1.  ~~GPIO can sink 20ma, so deadbug a 220ohm resistor in series and connect Buzzer+ to H1 3.3v and Buzzer- to D3.
 Use D3 as active low output.
-This isn't full volume, but probably don't actually need full volume.
+This isn't full volume, but probably don't actually need full volume.~~  This pretty much sucks; the buzzer does squat at that current.
 2. Connect Buzzer+ to H1 3.3v, Buzzer- to Q2 Drain (so the R3/R2/Q1 net).
 Solder jumper D5/6/7 and use as active high output.
 Pain in the ass, but preserves D3.
+5v buzzer running at 3.3v is still pretty loud.

 ### PCB